URL path: Index page // Protein Total, Urine 24h

 Protein Total, Urine 24h

-Determination of total urine protein is used to evaluate patients with kidney disease and as a screening test in the investigation of monoclonal gammopathies.
+Determination of total urine protein is used to evaluate patients with kidney disease and as a screening test to investigate monoclonal gammopathies.

 More information

-The semi-quantitative determination of protein in a random urine sample is part of the general urine test.
-A small amount of protein in the urine is considered normal and consists of albumin and low molecular weight plasma proteins (β2 microglobulin, globulins, haptoglobin, light chains and Tamm-Horsfall glycoprotein).
-The presence of protein in the urine is a key indicator of renal impairment.
+The general urine test includes the semi-quantitative determination of protein in a random urine sample.
+A small amount of protein in the urine is considered normal and consists of albumin and low-molecular-weight plasma proteins (β2 microglobulin, globulins, haptoglobin, light chains, and Tamm-Horsfall glycoprotein).
+Protein in the urine is a key indicator of renal impairment.

 Possible Interpretations of Pathological Values

-• Non-kidney diseases: Abdominal tumor, aging, severe anemia, ascites, bacterial toxins (acute streptococcal, diphtheria, pneumonia, scabies, typhoid fever), heart disease, central nervous system, central nervous system damage, hypersensitivity reaction, hyperthyroidism, infection (acute), ingestion or overexposure to certain substances (arsenic, carbon tetrachloride, ether, lead, mercury, mustard, opiate, phenol, nephylic acid, propylene glycol, propylene glycol) a lymphocyte), subacute bacterial endocarditis, toxemia, trauma.
+• Non-renal diseases: Abdominal tumor, aging, severe anemia, ascites, bacterial toxins (acute streptococcal, diphtheria, pneumonia, scarlet fever, typhoid fever), heart disease, central nervous system damage, convulsions, fever, liver disease (jaundice), hypersensitivity reaction, hyperthyroidism, infection (acute), ingestion or overexposure to certain substances (arsenic, carbon tetrachloride, ether, lead, mercury, mustard, opiates, phenol, propylene glycol, sulfosalicylic acid, turpentine), intestinal obstruction, leukemia (chronic lymphocytic), subacute bacterial endocarditis, toxemia, trauma.

-• Temporary proteinuria: Dehydration, nutrition (excessive protein intake), emotional stress, cold exposure, intense exercise, fever, orthostatic hypotension, meteoromorphic proteinuria, sodium deficiency.
-Medications: Epinephrine, levarterenol.
+• Transient proteinuria: Dehydration, diet (excess protein intake), emotional stress, exposure to cold, strenuous exercise, fever, orthostatic hypotension, metahemorrhagic proteinuria, sodium depletion.
+Drugs: Epinephrine, levarterenol.

-• Kidney Diseases: Amyloidosis, Bence Jones proteinuria associated with myeloma, congestive heart failure, convulsions, exercise, leukemia (myelocytic), orthostatic hypotension, proteinuria, Waldenstria macroglobulinemia.
+• Pre-renal diseases: Amyloidosis, Bence Jones proteinuria associated with myeloma, congestive heart failure, seizures, exercise, leukemia (myelocytic), orthostatic hypotension, proteinuria, Waldenstrom's macroglobulinemia.

-• Glomerular disease: Amyloidosis, diabetic glomerulosclerosis and nephropathy, glomerulonephritis, Goodpasture's syndrome, high molecular weight proteinuria, membranous nephropathy, polycystic disease, pyelonephritis, chronic nephrititis (chronic).
+• Glomerular diseases: Amyloidosis, diabetic glomerulosclerosis and nephropathy, glomerulonephritis, Goodpasture syndrome, high molecular weight proteinuria, membranous nephropathy, polycystic disease, pyelonephritis (chronic), renal vein thrombosis, systemic lupus erythematosus.

-• Interstitial diseases.
-Bacterial pyelonephritis, calcium or uric acid deposition, idiopathic pharmacological reactions to the following medicines: methicillin, phenytoin, phenyndion, sulfonamides.
+Intermediate diseases.
+Bacterial pyelonephritis, calcium or uric acid deposition, idiosyncratic pharmacological reactions to the following drugs: methicillin, phenytoin, phenindione, sulfonamides.

-• Tuberculosis: Acute tubular necrosis, Bartter's syndrome, β-microglobulinemia, Bright's disease, Butler-Albright's syndrome, Fanconi's syndrome, galactosemia, heavy metal poisoning (cadmium, lead, mercury, zinc, mercury zirconia) acidification.
+• Tubular diseases: Acute tubular necrosis, Bartter syndrome, beta-microglobulinemia, Bright disease, Butler-Albright syndrome, Fanconi syndrome, galactosemia, heavy metal poisoning (cadmium, lead, mercury), Kimmelstiel-Wilson syndrome, nephrotic syndrome, renal tubular acidosis.

 • Post-renal disease: Cystitis (severe), bone tumor metastases, tumors (bladder, renal pelvis).
-Proteinuria-inducing medications include: amikacin, amphotericin B, aurothioglucose, bacitracin, gentamicin sulfate, gold, nethilmicin sulfate, neomycin sulfate, penicillins, phenylbutyramide, polymyxin, thymicinximine, polymyxin.
+Drugs that cause proteinuria include amikacin, amphotericin B, aurothioglucose, bacitracin, gentamicin sulfate, gold, netilmicin sulfate, neomycin sulfate, penicillins, phenylbutazone, polymyxin B, streptomycin sulfate, sulfonamides, trimethadione.

 Important Note